MAPC/cookiecutter-data-science-mapc/{{ cookiecutter.repo_name }}/README.md

 ## Project Organization

 ```
+├── .env               <- File for storing environment variables, which can be loaded using
+│                         python-dotenv and used in your module/notebooks
+│                         Note: ignored by .gitignore; _do not_ add or commit this file with git
 ├── LICENSE            <- Open-source license
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make build`
 ├── README.md          <- The top-level README for developers using this project.